jetsonhacks/logitech-f710-module/README.md

 ### build-module
 This is the outline script to build the Logitech kernel module.
 The script expects kernel sources to be in /usr/src
 ```
+# For Kernel 5.X (Ubuntu 20+) you need to install libssl-dev
+sudo apt install libssl-dev
 ./build-module.sh
 ```
 This script is provided as an example on how to turn on the LOGITECH_FF module on and build the module.